krakjoe/apcup/README.md

 This is an extperimental extension allowing users to pool caches in userland, providing different settings for each cache individually.

-The only ini setting introduced is apcup.shared to set amount of shared memory.

 This extension requires apcu, load apcu.so first, then apcup.so

 Quick How To
 ============

-You provide names for your caches, which are then registered as constants and returned, throughout execution you reference the constant id so we can read list unlocked, for very fast access to multiple caches concurrently (so long as your system is supporting read/write locks)
+You provide names for your caches, which are then registered as constants using the given name.

 Here is the prototype for apcup_create():
     long apcup_create(string name [, long entries_hint = 1024, [ long gc_ttl = 0, [ long ttl = 0, [ long smart = 0, [ bool slam_defense = true]]]]])